havr-p/sokoban/project_spec.md

 ### Inertia

 Inertia rules ensure that the state of the game persists over time unless altered by actions.
+For detailed description of rules from this section see "7) INERTIA" section in sokoban.lp

 ```asp
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%